undergrad-partner-school

 If you were wondering how much the tuition cost for Williams College is, here are some recent data that will come in handy.

-As a full-time domestic student, you were required to pay tuition of $72,170 in 2025.
+Tuition fees per academic year for full-time domestic students were $72,170 in 2025.
 As this is a private institution, there is no difference in tuition for out-of-state or international students.
-Fees per academic year required of full-time students totaled $340 in 2025.
+Full-time students in 2025 were required to pay additional fees in the amount of $340.

 Books and Supplies

 When you try to estimate the cost of attendance for a college or university, you need to take into account the cost of books and supplies you're going to need.
-The approximate cost of books and supplies for a full-time student of this school is $1,000.
+The estimated price of books and supplies for full-time students of this school is $1,000.

 Boarding